-Is Kristen Stewart’s Bald Look For A New Movie??
+Is Kristen Stewart’s Bald Look For A New Movie?

 The film’s title may lead you to think one thing or the other but the reason for the title is that her character works in Paris as a fashion shopper for French women.
 Her character begins to receive text messages from strange numbers and one realizes that the messages could either be someone trying to play tricks on her or it could actually be messages coming from a different world perhaps the world of the undead.

 The actress has talked about her feelings towards texting and modern communication.
-She told V magazinethat texting was new language.
-The actress told IndieWire that with relation to death itself she said that mourning had changed as once the person has passed away one isn’t able to fathom this death as they are used to talking to the person but now they are unable to do so.
-Adding that because she hasn’t lost any one before she’s not sure how she could deal with their loss as their social media presence would remain so prominently and their digital footprint would be difficult to ignore.
+She told V magazine that texting was new language.
+The actress told IndieWire that with relation to death itself she said that mourning had changed as once the person has passed away one isn’t able to fathom death as they are used to talking to the person but now they are unable to do so.
+Adding that because she hasn’t lost anyone before, she’s not sure how she could deal with their loss as their social media presence would remain so prominently and their digital footprint would be difficult to ignore.

-The Adventureland actress said that she said that having data in your hands could be really scary.
-The star had very many feelings towards texting and social media.
-As she said that people are addicted to quick hits of validation.
+The Adventureland actress said that having data in your hands could be really scary.
+The star had very many feelings towards texting and social media, as she said that people are addicted to quick hits of validation.
 Stewart herself doesn’t really have a strong social media presence.
-She has a private Instagram account which she maintains is for her and her friends as she travels a lot and still wants to keep in touch she once said that she didn’t really understand what one would tweet about.
+She has a private Instagram account which she maintains is for her and her friends as she travels a lot and still wants to keep in touch.
+She once said that she didn’t really understand what one would tweet about.

-“People feel so entitled to communication in the digital age,”
+“People feel so entitled to communication in the digital age.”

 Double or nothin!! #kristenstewart ????@jilliandempsey ????@taraswennen #PersonalShopper